Canon 6D vs Sony RX10 IV

 Feature comparison: Canon 6D vs Sony RX10 IV

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX10 IV has an electronic viewfinder (2359k dots), while the 6D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX10 IV offers a wider field of view (100%) than the one in the 6D (97%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 6D has a higher magnification (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 6D, the Sony RX10 IV, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The RX10 IV has a touchscreen, while the 6D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.